 Ultimately, he’s never quite justified his £52million price tag, nor unlocked the world-beater potential he demonstrated at RB Leipzig.
 You’d be amazed if Liverpool were to extend his contract at this late stage, meaning he’s destined to leave this summer with a ‘what if?’ question mark.

-It’s easy to forget that the Guinea international is still just 27.
-It will be interesting to see whether he can get back to his best elsewhere.
+It’s easy to forget that the Guinea international is still just 28.
+His impact in 2022-23 has been pretty much non-existent, so it will be interesting to see whether he can get back to his best elsewhere.

 The decision to keep handing the veteran utility man contract extensions rather than freshen the squad up with fresh blood has drawn ire from certain quarters of the Liverpool fanbase.